metadatacenter/cedar-docker-deploy/cedar-frontend/README.md

 The canonical rehearsal origin is `http://localhost:4280`; Designer is `http://localhost:4282`.
-In split mode, `/templates`, `/elements`, and `/fields` use HTTP 307 to the Designer origin and preserve the exact path and query.
-All other paths go to Workspace.
-Rollback recreates only the canonical gateway with the complete `rollback/` configuration, which sends every route to the unchanged monolith.
-The gate checks each application's container ID or native process ID before and after the switch and removes its two gateways on exit; it intentionally leaves the three applications in their original state.
+In split mode, `/templates`, `/elements`, and `/fields` use HTTP 307 to the Designer origin while preserving the path and query.
+Rollback recreates only the canonical gateway with the complete `rollback/` configuration and sends every route to the unchanged monolith.

-The rehearsal's two Compose files mount complete, mutually exclusive nginx configurations.
-Do not combine individual route fragments in an operational deployment: atomically selecting a complete config is what prevents a partial rollback.
-Permanent redirects (301 or 308) are not acceptable during the migration because cached route decisions can survive a rollback.
+The gate records the application container or process IDs before the switch, confirms they are unchanged afterward, and removes its disposable gateways on exit.
+Keep the two nginx configurations complete and mutually exclusive: composing individual route fragments would make rollback partial, and permanent redirects could leave browsers caching a route after rollback.